RasyadiAbdoellah/mealprep-api/README.md

 **Feb 2 2019**

 After further research, it seems that Auth0 has provided an auth strategy for use with Passport.js.
-I think I'll be going this route.
+However, Auth0 + Passport is for apps with server-side rendering.
+If I go with Auth0, having a SPA+API combo will require configs on both frontend React and backend Express.

 ### Technical issues/improvements/considerations